Below are a list of Ministries we offer here at Maternity

 Music Ministry assists in developing our union with Christ in the Sacred Liturgy by providing the music ranging from traditional to contemporary.
 Adult choir, cantors and musicians make up the music ministry during the regular weekend Masses.
 Members meet for rehearsals weekly.
 Contact: Chris Lord, Music Director for all Choirs

 Adult Choir Ministers at one or two Masses per weekend.
 Choir practices are generally held on Wednesday nights from 6:30-7:30 pm. in St. Viator Hall.
 Anyone is welcome to join by contacting the Music Director.

 Wedding and Funeral Choir This is on an as needed basis.

 Youth Ensemble Young adult singers and instrumentalists (7th grade through College) alike are invited to minister for our monthly 11:00 a.m.
 Youth Mass.
 Rehearsals are typically the Saturday before the Youth Mass.
 Check out our Facebook page at MBVM Youth Ensemble.

-Children’s Choir (Mustard Seeds) and Youth Choir Children with musical talent, in grades 2 – 4 are invited to sing in our “Mustard Seeds” Choir.
+Children’s Choir (Mustard Seeds) and Youth Choir Children with musical talent, beginning in grades 2nd are invited to sing in our “Mustard Seeds” Choir.
 They will sing at 9:00 a.m.
 Mass, on the first Sunday of the month starting in the fall .
-Children in grades 5 & 6 can join our Youth Choir who sing at the 11:00 a.m.
-Mass, on the first Sunday of the month starting in the fall.
 Children may join at anytime during the school year.

 Bishop McNamara Catholic School provides an education for children grades pre-K through 12th.
 Bishop McNamara Catholic School is a Catholic School committed to preparing students to understand and live the Gospel message of Jesus Christ.
 McNamara welcomes diversity and promotes social justice and service of others.
 Contact: School Office